tonysakich/augur/README.rst

 After running the installer, click on your Start Menu, navigate to the Augur application folder, then click on Augur.
 A command window should appear, containing some debugging information, and saying that Augur is running on <code>http://localhost:9000</code>.
 Open your web browser and enter ``http://localhost:9000`` in the address bar, and you should be up and running.

 Note: this installer has only been tested so far on Windows 7 (64-bit).

-If the installer does not work for you, you can still install Augur on Windows "by hand", but it requires a few extra steps:
+If you want to run the Augur source code on Windows, a few extra steps are required:

 1. First, make sure you have `Python installed <https://www.python.org/downloads/release/python-278/>`__.